caseyg/awesome/TOPICS.md

 *   [mvanhorn/cli-printing-press](https://github.com/mvanhorn/cli-printing-press) - Every API has a secret identity.
 This finds it, absorbs every feature from every competing tool, then builds the GOAT CLI — designed for AI agents first, with SQLite sync, offline search, and compound insight commands.

 *   [nesquena/hermes-webui](https://github.com/nesquena/hermes-webui) - Hermes WebUI: The best way to use Hermes Agent from the web or from your phone!

+*   [Owl-Listener/designpowers](https://github.com/Owl-Listener/designpowers) - An agent design team you control: 10 agents that run an inclusive design process while you direct.

 *   [affaan-m/ECC](https://github.com/affaan-m/ECC) - The agent harness performance optimization system.
 Skills, instincts, memory, security, and research-first development for Claude Code, Codex, Opencode, Cursor and beyond.